w3c/wai-tutorials/content/forms/notifications.md

 {% include box.html type="start" title="Note" class="simple notes" %}
 {:/}

-**Note:** The displayed message in this example is coded using a `<span>` element that has an `aria-live` attribute with the value `assertive`.
+The displayed message in this example is coded using a `<span>` element that has an `aria-live` attribute with the value `assertive`.
 The contents of this so called “live region” is conveyed to screen readers and other assistive technology.
 The value “assertive” emphasizes the importance of the message and causes screen readers to interrupt their current tasks to read aloud this message.
 Thus the message is read aloud before the next element that received the focus is announced to the user.

 {::nomarkdown}
 {% include box.html type="end" %}